Thursday, July 4, 2019

 For the album cover, I just used the cover of the "Power of Love" without any changes.

-Jonathan Edwards - WLIR Tuesday Night Ultrasonic Concert Series, Ultrasonic Recording Studios, Hampstead, NY, 12-12-1972
+Jonathan Edwards - WLIR Tuesday Night Ultrasonic Concert Series, Ultrasonic Recording Studios, Hempstead, NY, 12-12-1972

 Jonathan Edwards had a brief moment in the spotlight with the song "Sunshine."
 It was a number four hit in the US in 1971 and did about as well in Canada, though it seems to have been ignored in Britain.
 The album it came from, simply called "Jonathan Edwards," is kind of a sleeper classic, and I also strongly recommend you should get that one if you don't have it already.